projectatomic/atomic-site/source/blog/2017-08-09-fedora-atomic-august-08.html.md

 ```

 In this release we have fixed [an issue](https://pagure.io/atomic-wg/issue/307)
-with our qcow and vagrant images from the 20170723 images.
+with our qcow and vagrant images from the 20170723 release.
 If you used the qcow
 or vagrant images from that release then please make sure you are
 following the `fedora/26/x86_64/atomic-host` ref.
 See [this](https://pagure.io/atomic-wg/issue/307)
 Atomic Working Group issue for more details.